 The 100 Tonson Art Gallery is a fantastic private gallery space, covering 100 square meters, and aiming to promote contemporary art from some of Thailand’s brightest hopes.
 Paintings, sculptures, photographs and installations from both Thai and international artists co-exist with new media and conceptual pieces.

-The Chulalongkorn Art Centre is regarded as the most progressive university gallery in the city and has attracted the country’s most cutting-edge artists, as well as top international talent.
+The Chulalongkorn Art Centre has become regarded as the most progressive university gallery in the city.
+It has attracted the country’s most cutting-edge artists, as well as a top international talent.
 The centre’s approach is both experimental and traditional, offering a place for artists to explore multi-disciplinary methods.

-Gallery F Stop was opened as part of the excellent vegetarian restaurant, The Tamarind Café and has developed a reputation as the place to see photographic exhibitions, ranging from monochrome to colour, analogue to digital, fine art as well as human interest documentary.
-It is well worth a visit around dinner time!
+Gallery F-Stop was opened as part of the excellent vegetarian restaurant, The Tamarind Café and has developed a reputation as the place to see photographic exhibitions, ranging from monochrome to colour, analogue to digital, fine art as well as human interest documentary.
+It is well worth a visit at dinner time!

 Set in the former Royal Mint building, the National Gallery dates from the King Rama V’s reign and exhibits the work of classic Thai artists from the 17th-Century onwards.
-This stunning building was inherited by the Department of Fine Arts in 1974 and includes a permanent exhibition of work done by King Rama VI himself, plus many traditional murals charting the city’s formative history.
+This stunning building was inherited by the Department of Fine Arts in 1974.
+It included a permanent exhibition of work done by King Rama VI himself, plus many traditional murals charting the city’s formative history.